user454322/realpath/README.md

 <br>
 `realpath -q /not_existent_path`
-Does not print anything because `-q` was used.
+does not print anything because `-q` was used.

 `realpath /not_existent_path`
 prints